A teacher with young students in a rural Guatemalan classroom

 Gardening, art, environmental awareness, and social-emotional learning that builds the whole child.

-Our 501(c)(3) corporate account at Charles Schwab is managed by a certified accountant.
-Funds transfer monthly to Guatemala, requiring dual signatures.
-Directors and our Guatemalan accountant review every expense monthly.
-Teachers receive stipends directly in their bank accounts.
+Our 501(c)(3) corporate account is managed by a certified accountant.
+Funds transfer monthly to Guatemala, and teachers receive stipends directly in their bank accounts.

 Teacher compensation 62%